MethodsDev/mdl-site/src/comp-docs/tips-and-tricks.md

  * Use `conda` and/or `mamba`. `conda` is a package manager, which makes it much easier to keep track of different versions and environments. [`miniconda`](https://docs.conda.io/en/latest/miniconda.html) is the minimal version which only includes the manager tool, without a set of default packages (which take up a lot of space). [`mamba`](https://mamba.readthedocs.io/en/latest/installation.html#installation) is a newer project which is much faster and works better at configuring complicated environments.
 If you are starting fresh, `mamba` is the best option, via their [`mambaforge`](https://github.com/conda-forge/miniforge#mambaforge) downloader.

+    [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) is another version which aims to provide a small, single-file version of `mamba`.
+It is still a little rough around the edges for interactive usage but it can be even faster.

 ## Jupyter tips

 [JupyterLab](https://jupyter.org/install) is the latest generation, and newer plugins will expect you to be using it rather than the original Jupyter Notebook.